California Consumer Privacy Act

 The CCPA provides for the following fines and rights of action:

 Enforcement by the California Attorney General: Companies may be fined up to $2,500 per violation of the CCPA which may be increased up to $7,500 per intentional violation.
-Unlike GDPR, these fines are uncapped.
+These fines are uncapped.

 Civil Actions: A private right of action, whether individually or as a class, is limited to (i) the unauthorized access and exfiltration, theft, or disclosure of nonencrypted or nonredacted Personal Information; (ii) resulting from violation of the organization’s duty to maintain reasonable security.
 Penalties range from $100 to $750 per person per incident or actual damages, whichever is greater.